dualistic/dualistic.github.com/source/_posts/2011-10-27-come-on-ruby.markdown

 1. (minor) RVM doesn't tell you which packages you need in order to use their install scripts
 2. RVM doesn't check for required libs necessary to run rubygems, so everything will compile, but you may still have a nonfunctional system.
-3. RVM also doesn't let you know which optiional libs might be needed by various ruby gems, and the gems don't tell you if it is just a system lib you are missing, or something that needs to be compiled into Ruby.
+3. RVM also doesn't let you know which optional libs might be needed by various ruby gems, and the gems don't tell you if it is just a system lib you are missing, or something that needs to be compiled into Ruby.
 4. Gems that require additional compiled ruby functionality don't check to see if it is available when the gem is installed, it just fails at runtime.

 The upshot is that while this is annoying for an experienced user, it could represent a brick wall for a new user.
 This should be a straightforward and easy process.
 And I get the feeling that if I had removed the RVM variable, it would have made the problem even harder to solve because recompiling is harder when you have installed from apt.